CliMA/SurfaceFluxes.jl/docs/src/basic_usage.md

 # d_sfc = FT(0)
 # ```

-# # Define conditions at the lowest level in the atmosphere
+# # Define conditions at the lowest level in the atmosphere.

+# Note that you could define wind in terms of horizontal
+# velocity components (u,v) , but it won't change the result
+# if you instead pass in (√(u²+v²), 0)

 # ```julia
 # h  = FT(10) # height at which measurements are made, in m
 # u = FT(4) # horizontal windspeed